 We understand that you have your own personal reasons for supporting the college.
-Whether you are looking to "pay it forward," seeking to support a cause about which you are passionate, or interested in giving for some other reason, the CU Foundation provides a variety of giving options to meet your goals.
+Whether you are looking to "pay it forward," seeking to support a cause about which you are passionate, or interested in giving for some other reason, our BEST (BioFrontiers, Engineering, Science, and Technology) Team can help you choose from a variety of giving options to meet your goals.

 There are many ways to make a contribution to the college.
 The first thing you will want to consider is whether you want to give a gift of “current” funds or create an “endowment” that will generate funds for your designated purpose year after year.

 Current gifts are funds that the college uses each year for a variety of purposes, from student scholarships to program support.
 These gifts can be made as cash, credit card payments, automatic withdrawals, or even through donations of stock or other assets.